-Gabriel has a strong track record in delivering projects that position the companies we work for as expert, knowledgeable partners.
+Gabriel has a long track record in delivering projects that position our clients as expert, knowledgeable partners.
 We offer a complete service: we propose ideas, plan the strategy, undertake the research and deliver original content, copy and where required, design.

 7 steps towards an effective thought leadership strategy